 If you stop making premium payments on a term or permanent life insurance product, the policy would lapse and your beneficiaries would not receive a death benefit.
 Thus, it is important to ensure you purchase a policy you can afford.
 (Note that there are some whole life policies that allow you to pay premiums for shorter periods of time, such as until age 65, at which time the policy would be “paid up” and premiums would cease while coverage remains in force.)

-Consumers, especially those in their 20s and 30s, often overestimate the cost of term life coverage, according to data from Life Happens, a nonprofit consumer education group funded by the financial services industry.
+Consumers, especially those in their 20s and 30s, often overestimate the cost of term life coverage, according to a recent survey from Life Happens, a nonprofit consumer education group funded by the financial services industry.

 In most cases, all it takes to fit life insurance into your budget is to modify your spending habits.
 “It’s really a matter of making it a priority,” said Feldman.
 “First, figure out how much you need and then buy as much as you can afford.
 The important thing is to get some sort of coverage.
 Even a few hundred thousand dollars of term coverage is often not very expensive compared to other things we buy.”

-Consumers should also be value conscious, as one of the best ways to save on life insurance is to shop around, according to Consumer Action, a consumer advocacy and outreach group.2
+Consumers should also be value conscious, as one of the best ways to save on life insurance is to shop around.
+(Related: Shopping for life insurance)

 Finally, while it may be easier to purchase a policy that offers guaranteed or “simplified issue” coverage with no medical exam, healthy individuals may be able to lower their premium, get more coverage, or both by opting instead for a traditional “underwritten” policy that requires a full application and medical exam, said Feldman.
 “Most simplified and guaranteed issue policies are actuarially priced for the higher risk of not providing full medical details,” he said.